prewired/prewired-website-hugo/content/volunteer.md

 All volunteers are required to complete a [PVG Disclosure](https://www.mygov.scot/pvg-scheme) and register it with Prewired.
 We will guide you through the associated paperwork, and costs are covered by [Volunteer Scotland](https://www.volunteerscotland.net/).
 If you already have a PVG Disclosure you will still need to register it with us.

+###### Certifications

+Currently volunteering at Prewired doesn’t qualify you for any specific awards (except for massive kudos and great experience and references for the CV).
+However, we’re interested in improving your experience however we can, so if you know of a scheme you think we’d fit into that will help you to earn something more, please let us know.

 #### How we work

 <div class="split justify-content-start align-items-start">